How do I request a place at West Lancashire Community High School?

 What is an Area Assessment Officer?

-The Area Assessment Officer works for the Local Authority and is responsible for getting together all the necessary information which will help decide whether a child should have a Statement of Special Educational Needs/EHCP.
+The Area Assessment Officer works for the Local Authority and is responsible for getting together all the necessary information which will help decide whether a child should have an /EHCP.
 The officer for our district can be contacted at Area Office (South), County Hall, Preston PR1 8XB (Telephone 01772 531597).

 How can I arrange a visit to West Lancashire Community High School?

-An appointment to visit the school can be made by telephoning the Headteacher at school.
+An appointment to visit the school can be made by telephoning the Family Liaison Officer at school.
 The telephone number is (01695) 721487.

 A copy of the school's prospectus can be obtained from this website.